 One of our areas of expertise is offering a wide variety of meteorological services for shipping, yachting, offshore and every activity on the sea.
-What Centro Epson Meteo offers covers every meteorological aspect needed in the maritime sector.
+What Meteo Expert offers covers every meteorological aspect needed in the maritime sector.

 The Research and Development division is constantly testing the latest NWP models and techniques, keeping up to date with scientific breakthroughs and technical advancements.
 CEM develops in house products and algorithms to better forecasts in all the specific fields.
 Because of this, CEM services are extremely flexible in order to tailor and optimize products to satisfy the needs of our clients.